aludayalu/exunreg24/data/invite.md

 ## **Girls In Tech Scoring:**

 **Participants will be shuffled into random teams of 2 for the final event.
-Each winning participant’s school will be awarded half of the total points.
-More details below**
+Each winning participant’s school will be awarded half of the total points.**
 |   Position  |    Points    |
 | :--------: | :----------------------: |
 |  **First** | Team Point Value X 3 |